TURKS AND CAICOS ISLANDS: AN INTRODUCTION

 The TCI real estate market, in common with such markets worldwide, suffered a significant dip during the lockdown year of 2020.
-However, in the latter part of 2020 and throughout 2021, the TCI real estate market rebounded significantly with special emphasis in the area of luxury villas for the international high-net-worth-individual market.
-The bulk of this activity was in TCI’s main commercial and tourist centre: the island of Providenciales.
+However, in the latter part of 2020 and throughout 2021, the TCI real estate market rebounded significantly with special emphasis on the area of luxury villas for the international high-net-worth-individual market.
+The bulk of this activity was in TCI’s main commercial and tourist center: the island of Providenciales.

 2021 saw total sales of USD $751m ($290m in 2020), as reported by TC Sotheby’s International Realty, with USD $47m of reported sales in January 2022 alone, suggesting that the historic highs of 2021 will continue into 2022.

-The zero direct tax climate in TCI and the ease of obtaining residency status continues to make investment desirable despite increasing land prices and relatively high construction costs.
+The zero direct tax climate in TCI and the ease of obtaining residency status continue to make investment desirable despite increasing land prices and relatively high construction costs.
 In the absence of any unforeseen economic or natural factors adversely affecting TCI, we anticipate a continued period of growth for the real estate sector.

 The TCI government is making strides in diversifying the economy by seeking to grow the financial services sector.
-As part of this continued diversification, the TCI regulatory framework has been overhauled to make TCI competitive in the Caribbean market place.
-This has seen amendments to the companies, trusts and insolvency legislation all of which were wholly revamped, modernized and largely follow the internationally-successful BVI models.
+As part of this continued diversification, the TCI regulatory framework has been overhauled to make TCI competitive in the Caribbean marketplace.
+This has seen amendments to the companies, trusts, and insolvency legislation all of which were wholly revamped, modernized, and largely follow the internationally-successful BVI models.

-TCI has no direct taxes: no income, capital gains, gift, inheritance, estate or corporation taxes.
+TCI has no direct taxes: no income, capital gains, gift, inheritance, estate, or corporation taxes.
 There are a number of indirect taxes that fund government revenue.
-These include hotel, restaurant and tourism tax, customs import duties, stamp duty on land transactions and departure tax.
+These include hotel, restaurant, and tourism tax, customs import duties, stamp duty on land transactions, and departure tax.
 Revenues from financial services are also a significant contributor to government income.

 The TCI Financial Services Commission (FSC) is independent of the TCI government and its functions incorporate the supervision and regulation of licensees under the financial services regulatory ordinances and the monitoring of financial services business.

 TCI’s anti-money laundering regime is to international best practices.
-Anti-money laundering and anti-terrorist financing is a priority of both the TCI Government and the FSC and all local service providers are obliged to comply with the regulations and are subject to FSC compliance audits.
+Anti-money laundering and anti-terrorist financing are a priority of both the TCI Government and the FSC and all local service providers are obliged to comply with the regulations and are subject to FSC compliance audits.

 Consequently, any individual or corporation seeking to register a legal entity or obtain TCI licensing needs to comply with the relevant regulations.
 The TCI anti-money laundering regulations have continued to be upgraded in line with international and FATF standards.

-In addition to conventional court-room litigation, TCI offers resolution through alternative dispute resolution with both arbitration and mediation available.
+In addition to conventional courtroom litigation, TCI offers resolution through alternative dispute resolution with both arbitration and mediation available.

-In respect to mediation, the TCI judiciary introduced and brought into force the Court-Connected Mediation Rules 2021 (the “Mediation Rules”) on 16th August 2021.
+With respect to mediation, the TCI judiciary introduced and brought into force the Court-Connected Mediation Rules 2021 (the “Mediation Rules”) on 16th August 2021.
 The Mediation Rules apply to civil and criminal matters.

-In terms of conventional litigation, the primary court of first instance for serious matters is the Supreme Court.
+In terms of conventional litigation, the primary court of the first instance for serious matters is the Supreme Court.
 The Supreme Court is similar to the High Court in England and is presided over by a single judge.